-Besides other symptoms, 30 to 50 percent of women with endometriosis having an infertility problem.
+Besides other symptoms, 30 to 50 percent of women with endometriosis have an infertility problem.

-But endometriosis affected women have significantly lowered fertility range than the normal fertile women.
+But endometriosis affected women have a significantly lowered fertility range than normal fertile women.

 Experts provided the estimated infertility range is between 0.02 to 0.1/ month in women with endometriosis and that increases the scope of infertility almost 6 to 8 times greater than the healthy women.

-Besides, faulty uterine contractility in endometriosis also a major cause of defective menstruation cycle, obstructed gametes transportation, abortive conception, faulty implantation, and failure to continue gestation period successfully.
+Besides, faulty uterine contractility in endometriosis is also a major cause of defective menstruation cycle, obstructed gametes transportation, abortive conception, faulty implantation, and failure to continue the gestation period successfully.

 One of the common problems of IVF treatment failure in endometriosis is chromosomal abnormalities, which cause the failure of embryo implantation.

-Cleavage stage biopsy is one of the most common processes conducted for genetic screening to ensure the aneuploidy (instead of 46 chromosomal number, the embryo may have 45 or 47).
+Cleavage-stage biopsy is one of the most common processes conducted for genetic screening to ensure aneuploidy (instead of 46 chromosomal numbers, the embryo may have 45 or 47).